 - No visual scratches or imperfections anywhere, it was clean from front to back, nothing was out of place, tacky or cheap.

-- It had weight to it and it didn’t feel cheap.
+- It weighed it and it didn’t feel cheap.

-- I ran my fingers over the watches bushed finished case to look for dents or imperfections, and absolutely none.
+- I ran my fingers over the watch bushed finished case to look for dents or imperfections, and absolutely none.

 - The latch for the crown protector is solid and easy to adjust the time.
 It’s truly satisfying to wind up and see the power reserve indicator react accordingly.
 When the crown is been disengaged the Seagull movement kicks in and the second’s dial turns without a hitch.